Friday, April 21, 2017

 Had to recognize the 105th anniversary of the order being placed to build the Narcissus and its three sister interurbans before I gave the Narcissus Restoration Update :)

-The Laconia Historical and Museum Society archives, in Laconia, NH is where some Laconia Car Company Works records reside.
+The Laconia Historical and Museum Society archives, in Laconia, NH, where some Laconia Car Company Works records reside.
 The LHMS has in its collection, a list showing that in April 1912, the Laconia Car Company Works received the order to build four interurbans for the Portland, Gray, and Lewiston Railroad.
 This is the same month that Titanic set sail on its maiden and final voyage, as well as the month that Red Sox rookie, Ted Williams, hit his first major league home run (April 23) out of the new home field, Fenway Park, which first opened on April 20th.
 The PGLRR became the Portland-Lewiston Interurban in 1914.

 April 11, 2017, was just warm enough for Donald Curry,